SixLeggedComputation/boom/Readme.md

 user choices > bug report > command line > config file > default

-A few style parameters are defined in config file and default configuration only.
+Main window prompt and a few style parameters are defined in config file and default configuration only.

 A number of icons is needed for buttons or options selection lists.
 These are expected to be stored in one directory.
 A default set of icons is provided, but this can be personalized in config file by providing an other directory.